 So when does a routine become a practice.
 And when might a practice become a routine ?

 To me a practice is something I do consciously.
 I have chosen to do it.
 When I achieve a certain degree of familiarity my attention during action will have a degree of being on auto-pilot.
 Yet, it remains part of a greater mission which is consciously chosen.
 Routines are what I do on autopilot.
 Both have an important place in my life.

 What practices and routines I cultivate will determine the overall quality and trajectory of my life.
 One of the most enriching practices in my life is reflection.
 As a doctor graduation day was a peak moment when I took the hippocratic oath.
 I belong to a profession which has at its roots honour, integrity, and the opportunity to transform our most valuable gift - health.
 Since graduation day I cultivated a practice of reading this oath before I went to bed.
 I always had a copy with me.
 I also confess I read it "almost" every day.
-There was the occasional time I missed out my little act of reinforcing my north star but I returned to it - and as the years clocked through residency, fellowship, postdoctoral study and junior faculty it has never let me down.
+There was the occasional time I missed out my little act of reinforcing my north star but I returned to it - and as the years clocked through residency, fellowship, postdoctoral study and faculty it has never let me down.

 Dear reader, you are remarkably special.
 To be alive during these times is an act of courage and even if I never meet you - I give you a virtual hug with the message "I believe in you, I love you, and stand by you."

 Try find the daily practices that nourish you most.
 Remember that the Gandhis, Mandelas, Michaelangelos and Teslas of this world share one thing in common - they are all human and so are you.